-Over the years, we have advocated action on climate change, U.S. payment of UN dues, contributions to the UN Population Fund, and ratification of UN Conventions.
-In 2008, the advocacy team began working on Population Control and Consumption, and on Cuba.
+Over the years, we have advocated for action on climate change, U.S. payment of UN dues, contributions to the UN Population Fund, and ratification of UN Conventions.
+In 2008, the advocacy team began working on Population Control, Consumption, and US/Cuba relations.

-In 2012 we gathered signatures and submitted a petition to Congress to ratify the The Convention on the Elimination of All Forms of Discrimination against Women (CEDAW).
-Now we are a leading force with Cities for CEDAW.
+In 2012 we gathered signatures and submitted a petition to Congress to ratify The Convention on the Elimination of All Forms of Discrimination against Women (CEDAW).
+We are now a leading force with Cities for CEDAW.

 STAND UP AGAINST PRESIDENT TRUMP’S PROPOSED BUDGET CUTS TO US FUNDING FOR THE UN